Adding Users to Google Analytics & Google Search Console Account

-After you have selected the site that you would like to add a Google Analytics users for, you will have to decide what type of access to give them.
+After you have selected the site that you would like to add a user to, decide the level of access to give them.
 This is important when multiple different websites are hosted under ONE account.
-You will notice 3 columns, each with a link for “USER MANAGEMENT”.
+You will notice 3 columns, each with a link for “USER MANAGEMENT.”

-- Account Level – User will have access to all websites under this account, and can also manage a lot of the settings and configurations.
+- Account Level – User will have access to all websites under this account and can also manage a lot of the settings and configurations.

 - Property Level – User has full access to a specific site under the given account.

-- View (Profile) Level – User has limited view on reporting and data.
+- View (Profile) Level – User has a limited view on reporting and data.
 This is generally for users or clients who need to view summary reports.

-Step 5 – Adding a User
+Step 5 – Add a User

-After you have selected which level the new user should have access to, you will go ahead and click USER MANAGEMENT.
-Under “Add Permissions For” you will see a field for an email address.
-You will add the new user’s email address here.
+After you have selected which level the new user should have access to, click ACCESS MANAGEMENT.
+Then, click the + button, and you will see an option to “Add users.”
+Add the new user’s email address here.